 Description

-The draft zoning by-law amendment describes the lands to which the amendment applies, lists recitals of the Ontario Planning Act, specifies additions or changes to the zoning map or overlay maps, lists site specific regulations, and specifies prevailing by-laws and sections.
+The draft zoning by-law amendment describes the lands to which the amendment applies, lists recitals of the Ontario Planning Act, specifies additions or changes to the zoning map or overlay maps, lists site-specific regulations, and specifies prevailing by-laws and sections.

-Measurements are to be rounded up to the nearest whole or 0.5 number for step-backs in the building form.
+- Where there are step-backs in the building form, dimensions must be provided.
+Measurements are to be rounded up to the nearest whole or 0.5 number for step-backs.

 Environmental Impact Study (EIS)